sudorook/snippets/find.md

 find . -type f -exec rename -a $'\n' ' ' {} \;
 ```

+Note, on Debian, `rename` installed by the `util-linux` meta-package is called
+`rename.ul`.
+The `rename` program in its repos is a Perl script with an
+incompatible API.

 ## Exclude path in `find` results

 ```